CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 ## 1. Head-first: MSAL in React.

 That was a bit of an explanation!
-With many abstract concepts in the context, they can seem quite hazy.
-Whereas the deployment architecture was explained starting with App Registrations, usage explanations and detail implementation from now on will be explained in reverse way.
+With many abstract concepts and vague names in the context, it all seems quite hazy.

-So it's time to see things from a coder's perspective, get our hands dirty, and translate these cloudy concepts of the Microsoft identity platform into our React application code.
+So let's see things from a coder's perspective, get our hands dirty, and translate these cloudy concepts of the Microsoft identity platform into our React application code.

 Microsoft Authentication library (MSAL) is a set of well abstracted APIs, with support for multiple languages and platforms.
 Single Page Application in React is one of the supported platforms.